renatobarresi/genLogger/README.md

 # Build system description

 The build system generator used is CMake, configured to generate makefiles for the host and the target.

+# Dependencies

+All dependency source files are automatically downloaded by CMake, except FatFS (included as middleware in source folder)

+* LittleFS
+* lwIP
+* FatFS
+* STM32F4 HAL
+* CMSIS
+* Googletest
+* FreeRTOS (Not yet used)

 ## Build instructions